inkmonk/api-client-python/README.md

 	SKU.get(id)

-The id of each SKU can be seen in the dashboard
+The id of each SKU is listed in your dashboard at beta.stickystamp.com/dashboard

 ##### Response #####